biosustain/lifelike/docs/wiki/news/neo4j-update-log.md

         - If no name, use biocyc_id
     - TranscriptionUnit:
         - name + ‘ TU'
-        - if no name, get all matches, and connect with ‘-', then add 'TU’
+        - if no name, get all genes, and connect with ‘-', then add 'TU’
     - DNABindingSite:
         - regulator protein name + ‘BS'
     - All others: